Can You Eat Cannabis Leaves? Benefits and Preparation Tips

 Proper Cleaning and Drying Methods

-First, rinse leaves gently under cool running water to remove dust or debris without bruising their delicate surface.
-Next, soak them in a bowl of water with a splash of mild vinegar or lemon juice for two minutes to kill potential microbes.
-Then rinse again thoroughly and pat dry with a clean towel or use a salad spinner.
-This process ensures your leaves stay fresh, vibrant, and free from unwanted residue before cooking or blending.
+First, rinse leaves gently under cool running water to remove dust or debris.
+Next, soak them in a bowl of water with a splash of vinegar or lemon juice to kill potential microbes, then rinse again and pat dry.
+Proper drying not only improves shelf life but also makes leaves easier to chop finely.

 Cooking and Infusion Processes